UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-jira/overview.md

 IBM DevOps Velocity plug-in images are located in DockerHub.
 To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-jira/tags).

 ### History

+### Version 2.4.5

+* **Feature enhancement**: The Custom Field Mapping of Jira Plugin will allow you to map Jira fields and their values to corresponding Velocity fields.
+This enables seamless data synchronization between Jira and Velocity, including support for field mapping, value mapping, and complex conditional mappings.

 ### Version 2.4.3